Ministry of Emergency Situations (Armenia): Music

 Like the Armenian Army and the Police of Armenia, the rescue service of the ministry has a 48-member, ceremonial brass band (Poghatin Nvagaxumb) which works during public ceremonies involving the ministry.
-It is led by Colonel Manvel Utujyan, who previously served in the band of the Internal Troops.
+It was led by Colonel Manvel Utujyan, who previously served in the band of the Internal Troops.
 The brass band was founded in 2010 by Minister Armen Yeritsyan.